1. Installing scikit-image#

 1.3.2. conda#

-Once you have your conda environment set up, you can install scikit-image
+Once you have your conda environment set up, install scikit-image

 conda install scikit-image